Mihonarium/hass-spatial-lights-card/README.md

 # Spatial Lights Card for Home Assistant

-The Spatial Lights Card lets you place many Home Assistant lights on a 2D canvas, making it easy to control arbitrary groups of entities with very few taps and little attention.
+The Spatial Lights Card lets you place many Home Assistant lights on a 2D canvas, for example, corresponding to their physical locations, making it easy to control arbitrary groups of entities with very few taps and little attention.

 You can drag to draw a rectangle around lights, which you'll immediately be able to control as a group.
 You can toggle individual lights